metacpan/metacpan-cpan-extracted/distros/V/Vote-Count/README.md

 #### Resolvability

 *Majority* meets all of the above criteria, however, unless votes are restricted to two choices, it will frequently fail to provide a winner, or even a tie.
 No method can be completely impervious to ties.
-Methods that are not Resolvable are frequently combined with other methods, *Instant Runoff Voting* is a compound method with *Majority*, and all usable *Condorcet* Methods combine seeking a Condorcet Winner with some other process for when there isn't one.
+Methods that are not Resolvable are frequently combined with other methods, *Instant Runoff Voting* is a compound method with *Majority*, and all usable *Condorcet* Methods combine seeking a Condorcet Winner with some other process.

 #### Incentive for Strategic Voting